 Original Content Included With Apple TV+

 Apple has made an investment in producing original content for the platform by signing on big-time stars like Oprah Winfrey and Steve Carell to participate in various pieces of content.

 The list of initial offerings may not be as robust as that of more established streaming services like Netflix, but it appears that may be by design.
-Apple seemingly is taking a “quality over quantity” approach with the build out of this product.
+Apple has been taking a “quality over quantity” approach with the build out of this product.